 When you schedule the in-person inspection, make sure to specify that you’d like to view the motorcycle cold.
 You want to see it before the engine has been started and warmed up.
 A hot engine can hide starting issues that may present themselves later on.
 A cold motorcycle could also have a worn battery that won’t start the motorcycle well, and seeing it running may mislead you that all is well with the battery.
-There are a lot of other things to quickly check as you look over the motorcycle, so here’s a few that we’d recommend:
+There are a lot of other things to quickly check as you look over the motorcycle, so here are a few that we’d recommend:

 - Engine – Look over the engine inspecting for any wear or damage that may be on the outside cases, engine block, or any fluid leaks where components meet.
-Look for coolant leaks on the top of the engine, oil leaks at gasket seams and the drain plug and any oil drips beneath the motorcycle.
+Look for coolant leaks on the top of the engine, oil leaks at gasket seams, and the drain plug and any oil drips beneath the motorcycle.

-- Frame – Look over the frame for any missing paint or corrosion protection that may allow the frame to rust if it is a steel rather than aluminum.
-Look for cracks along each piece or any missing pieces whether it has fallen off or been taken off purposely.
+- Frame – Look over the frame for any missing paint or corrosion protection that may allow the frame to rust if it is steel rather than aluminum.
+Look for cracks along with each piece or any missing pieces whether it has fallen off or been taken off purposely.

 - Suspension – Look for any leaks from shocks or struts that have seals that need to be replaced, or the units themselves need to be replaced.
 Any protective boots or covers should not have cracks that allow dirt in.
 Look at any bushings connecting suspension components for being dried out and cracked too.